 We handle mediation, arbitration, and negotiation, and can help you do a lot of the work yourself, if your divorce is uncomplicated and uncontested.
-Ask about our low fees for specific types of services.
+Ask about our low divorce costs for specific types of services.

-At the Law Offices of Magnuson Lowell P.S. in Redmond, Washington, we believe you should enter into a divorce knowing as much as possible about the process.
+At the Law Offices of Magnuson Lowell P.S. in Redmond, Washington and Duvall, Washington, we believe you should enter into a divorce knowing as much as possible about the process.
 Understanding the difference between contested and uncontested divorce can help you make informed decisions that support your goals.

 A contested divorce is any divorce in which the parties do not agree on every single aspect of the split.
 Even if you and your spouse disagree on only one thing, your divorce is considered contested.
 When a divorce is contested, the court will determine the final outcome.